- This event has passed.

 Jazz History Month: Miguel Zenón and Luis Perdomo

-Free admission: We welcome any donations at bronxartsensemble.org/donate
+If you enjoyed the show: We welcome any donations at bronxartsensemble.org/donate

 Miguel Zenón(alto saxophone) and Luis Perdomo(piano) perform pieces by musicians either born and raised in the Bronx or with strong roots tied to the Bronx.

 La Vida Es Un Sueño by Arsenio Rodriguez

 Premiering on Facebook and Youtube, Miguel Zenón presents a behind-the-scenes look at the duo project he has developed with Luis Perdomo for BAE’s Jazz Appreciation month celebration.

 Multiple Grammy Nominee and Guggenheim and MacArthur Fellow, Miguel Zenón, represents a select group of musicians who have masterfully balanced and blended the often-contradictory poles of innovation and tradition.
 Widely considered as one of the most groundbreaking and influential saxophonists of his generation, he has also developed a unique voice as a composer and as a conceptualist, concentrating his efforts on perfecting a fine mix between Latin American Folkloric Music and Jazz.

 As a composer, he has been commissioned by SFJAZZ, The New York State Council for the Arts, Chamber Music America, NYO JAZZ, The Logan Center for The Arts, The Hyde Park Jazz Festival, The John Simon Guggenheim Foundation, MIT, Jazz Reach, Peak Performances, PRISM Quartet and many of his peers.